How Technology Can Help During Nurse Shortages

 Currently, the average age of a nurse is around 52, and there are concerns that 4 million nurses will retire by 2030.
 This will only exacerbate future nursing shortages.
 However, technology can be used to provide a way for retired nurses, or those who are on their way to retirement and want to work less hours, to provide non-traditional care and support to patients.

 Virtual nursing is a newer model of care that provides nurses with a flexible, less demanding schedule.
-Virtual nursing can include anything from nursing triage or nurse on-call via telehealth, to overseeing alarms and alerts in a command center.
+Virtual nursing can include anything from nursing triage or nurse on-call via telehealth to overseeing alarms and alerts in a command center.

 Nurses can use telehealth to prescreen patients for virtual appointments.
 Depending on the patient’s needs and if the nurse is advanced enough, virtual nurses can even meet with patients for their telehealth visit and avoid handing off the appointment to a physician.

-Instead of the traditional bedside nurse capturing patient health data while they are also trying to care for patients, health systems can dedicate virtual nurses to conduct pain assessments and data collection remotely.
+Instead of the traditional bedside nurse capturing patient health data while also trying to care for patients, health systems can dedicate virtual nurses to conduct pain assessments and data collection remotely.
 They can look at lab values, alarm notifications, and other monitor alerts and escalate when appropriate.

 Where Are the Next Generation of Nurses?